-Communications and Engagement Officer — Open
+Communications and Engagement Officer — Filled

 The Nova Scotia Federation of Municipalities (NSFM) is a non-profit organization that advocates to other levels of government on behalf of all 49 Nova Scotia municipalities.
 In addition to advocacy, they provide services to their members on infrastructure funding and asset management.